UnityOfFairfax/selenium-wiki/Continuous-Integration-System.md

 	LocalForward 3400 192.168.25.130:3389
 ```

-If you need to access the main xserve ui (for instance, to play with VMWare) you will want to add this as well.
+If you need to access the main XServe UI (for instance, to play with VMWare) you will want to add this as well.
 Most do not need to do this though.

 ```
 	# main